The Inside Cabin

 Enter the passengers ages.
 This will estimate the cost of your travel insurance.
 If you don’t want to price in travel insurance, enter zero for passenger ages.
 Add in the cost for medical evacuation insurance as a separate item under “Other pre/post cruse costs”.

 Base Cruise Fare: Enter the base fare for your cruise for one person.
 The spreadsheet will multiply this by the number of passengers you entered earlier.
-If you are a single, enter the fare with the single supplement included.
+If you are single, enter the fare with the single supplement included.

 Port Charges: Enter the port charges and taxes for your cruise.